Main Phone: (775) 328-3060

 - Sharps and glass fragments must be rendered safe before placing them in a paper bag.
 A box is preferred packaging for knives and other sharp items.
 If the item is contaminated with blood or other bodily fluids, the item must exhibit two warnings: one which relates to the SHARP item, and one which relates to the BIOHAZARD.

 - Loaded firearms will not be accepted.
-Special case circumstances requiring submission of a loaded firearm will be evaluated by the Section Supervisor.
+Special case circumstances requiring submission of a loaded firearm will be evaluated by the Evidence Supervisor or Division Director.

 - Suspected marijuana that has visible signs of mold will not be analyzed as the mold associated with the marijuana is a known carcinogen.
 If wet plant material is recovered, e.g., live plants, it is critical to completely dry the plant material prior to packaging it, even if it will be packaged in cardboard boxes or paper bags.